CHTC/chtc-website-source/_uw-research-computing/hpc-spack.md

 >
 > {:.term}
 >
 > will use `gcc` version 9.5.0 to compile Python 3.10 when installing the package.
-As a general rule, you should use the same compiler for installing all of your packages within an environment.
+As a general rule, you should use the same compiler for installing all of your packages within an environment, unless your program's installation instructions say otherwise.

 ## D. Installing a Package